-Where country staff are charged with implementing control policies and processes that are under the authority of the central owners of these controls (for example, GSC, AMU, HR Finance, IT), the role of this position will also be to coordinate the implementation of these controls within the country in a risk-based, comprehensive and coordinated manner, not to exercise superseding authority over the interpretation and enforcement of these policies and procedures.
+Where country staff are charged with implementing control policies and processes that are under the authority of the central owners of these controls (for example, GSC, AMU, HR, Finance, IT), the role of this position will also be to coordinate the implementation of these controls within the country in a comprehensive and coordinated manner, not to exercise superseding authority over the interpretation and enforcement of these policies and procedures.

 In collaboration with country leadership and the Ethics and Compliance Unit (ECU) as needed, the Internal Audit and Compliance Manager will work with colleagues and field offices to create a culture reflecting the high ethical standards of IRC.
 The position will ensure that the IRC Ethics Hotline is accessible and known to all staff and partners.
-If an allegation of fraud, waste, or corruption is made to the Internal Audit and Compliance Manager, he/she will inform the ECU immediately – and act as the main liaison for the country program with ECU, keeping the CD fully informed, as appropriate in the case of a resulting investigation.
+If an allegation of fraud, waste, or corruption is made to the Internal Audit and Compliance Manager, he/she will inform the ECU immediately – and act as the main liaison for the country program with ECU, keeping the CD fully informed, as appropriate in case of a resulting investigation.

 Internal Controls and compliance